Remembering Martyrs: Bitrus Manjang

 She could hear the continued gunfire and screams everywhere as she frantically searched for a place to hide, the tears freely flowing down her cheeks.
 Feeling helpless and afraid, she huddled behind a door, waiting for her turn to die.
 She covered her ears so she couldn’t hear the screams echoing down the street and prayed, “Lord Jesus, help us.”

-Eventually it was quiet.
+Eventually, it was quiet.
 Garos Manjang slowly crawled out of her hiding spot and made her way to the front door, where she had last seen her husband alive.
 Opening the door she looked out onto the destruction—people walking the streets in shock, bodies either hurt or dead on the ground, and numerous houses destroyed.
 Looking down the stairs, she saw her husband, sixty-nine-year-old Bitrus Manjang, lying next to his car, keys beside his still body.
 Garos became dizzy and quickly sat down.

 Manjang was a well-known Nigerian church leader who had retired five years earlier as senior pastor of the three-million-member Church of Christ.
 He was a gifted evangelist and had helped translate the Bible into several Nigerian tribal languages.
 Although retired, he was still actively involved in the church and continued to attend numerous church meetings.